La Salle Hotel: Early years

-Hollywood actor and dancer, Gene Kelly, said the only time he fell during an actual performance was on the dance floor at the La Salle Hotel in 1933.
+Hollywood actor and dancer, Gene Kelly, told Johnny Carson in a 1975 interview that the only time he fell during an actual performance was on the dance floor at the La Salle Hotel in 1933.
 He slipped on a grease spot on the dance floor and broke his arm.
 He got up, took a bow and walked off the floor.